Linear Communication Model Examples With Pros and Cons

 Ethos refers to the information's credibility and reliability.
 It ensures that the information comes from reliable sources and is safe to believe.
 For example, people will consult with an interior designer for office decoration but not with a lawyer.
 On the other hand, they will consult with lawyers for legal advice.
 Ethos ensures the person credibility who delivers the message.

 Pathos refers to the use of emotional appeal to persuade the audience's attitudes, beliefs, and behaviors.
+It is a crucial component in public speech to persuade audiences.
 Pathos taps into the audience's emotions, values, and desires, aiming to evoke sympathy, empathy, anger, fear, or excitement.
 Unlike logos, which appeals to logic, and ethos, which appeals to ethics and credibility, pathos taps into the audience's emotions, aiming to create a strong emotional connection and influence their attitudes, beliefs, and behaviors.

 In communication and persuasion, pathos plays a significant role in engaging the audience deeper by eliciting emotions such as empathy, sympathy, anger, fear, or joy.
 By appealing to these emotions, speakers, writers, or advertisers can make their message more relatable, memorable, and persuasive.
 For example, in a speech advocating for environmental conservation, a speaker might evoke empathy by describing pollution's impact on wildlife, stirring the audience's emotions and inspiring them to take action.